OLLECH & WAJS, UNOFFICIAL WATCH OF THE RED ARROWS 1967–70

 The two men in the cockpit were now navigating by sight, scanning left and right for possible emergency landing sites.
 The only thing more dangerous than flying through a tropical monsoon is flying under one, but the poor visibility gave them no choice.
 There were a few small islands dotted around, but they rose steeply out of the ocean and were covered in dense jungle.
 The swell of the waves meant ditching was the least preferred option; the Marchetti would be smashed to pieces on impact, and even if they survived the landing, the pilots would likely be torn to bits by tiger sharks before they reached shore.

-They circled then commenced their descent.
+Without exchanging any words they circled then commenced their descent.
 The Marchetti’s propeller shaved the tops off several palm trees before dropping onto the beach and coming to an oblique halt in soft sand, rather more abruptly than anticipated.
 Not the most graceful landing of Flt Lt Terry Kingsley’s career, but one of his most skilful.
 He shut down the plane’s engine and methodically flicked off the various electrics as calmly as if he’d just grounded a Folland Gnat on the tarmac at RAF Little Rissington.
 Next to him, Flt Lt Peter Evans had already taken a reading from his dual-register Ollech & Wajs chronograph wristwatch and was studying a map, trying to calculate on which of the 17,508 Indonesian islands they had landed.
+The jungle canopy sheltered the Marchetti from the heaviest rain and only the sporadic metallic clunks of the overheated engine as it cooled disturbed the welcomed silence.
+As Kingsley surveyed his new surroundings through the fogged windshield his thoughts turned to home.
+It was just after seven am local time, December 25th, ordinarily he'd be watching his four children excitedly open presents.

-The story, of how two members of the Red Arrows came to be stranded on a remote island 8,000 miles from home on Christmas Day 1968, begins just over a year earlier …
+The story, of how two members of the Red Arrows came to be stranded on a remote island 8,000 miles from home on Christmas Day 1969, begins two years earlier …

 The 1967 Red Arrows team had performed almost 100 displays to crowds all over the UK and Europe, and more than twice as many practice sorties.
 As the season was drawing to a close, six of its nine elite pilots were looking forward to a well-earned rest.
 Flight Lieutenants Terry Kingsley, Peter Evans and Derek Bell, however, had a very different plan.
 Formation flying at 500 mph, with wing tips often just inches apart, was not enough to satisfy their insatiable thirst for high-octane adventure.
 The trio had teamed up with British Motor Corporation (BMC) Racing and were planning to crew a modified Austin 1800 in the London – Sydney Marathon endurance rally – a gruelling 10,000-mile course covering 11 countries in 11 days.
 London, Paris, Turin, Belgrade, Istanbul, Sivas, Erzincan, Tehran, Kabul, Sarobi, Delhi, Bombay, Perth and Sydney.